nevoband/shibboleth-itrust/README.md

 Role Variables
 --------------

-You will need to provide the key and certs for this module which we generated in the previous steps Please read about ansible vault you should place the key in the vault and only link to it from your host vars
+You will need to provide the key and certs for this module which we generated in the previous steps.
+Please read about ansible vault you should place the key in the vault and only link to it from your host vars https://docs.ansible.com/ansible/latest/user_guide/vault.html

 I-Trust cert is available here https://discovery.itrust.illinois.edu/itrust-certs/itrust.pem